Measurements of the Birks' coefficient of GAGG:Ce using hard X-rays: Introduction

 Birks' law quantitatively captures this nonlinearity by relating the scintillation light output per unit path length, \( \frac{dL}{dx} \), to the stopping power, \( \frac{dE}{dx} \), of the ionizing particle.
 The empirical formula used to describe the relation is as follows:

-where $S$ is the scintillation efficiency, and $kB$ is Birks' coefficient, which characterizes the quenching behavior of the scintillator.
+where $S$ is the absolute scintillation efficiency, and $kB$ is Birks' coefficient, which characterizes the quenching behavior of the scintillator.

-As the $\frac{dE}{dx}$ decreases exponentially for electrons in the keV energy range, the Birks' effect results in lower scintillation efficiencies for low-energy X-rays.
+As, following the Bethe-Bloch equation, the $\frac{dE}{dx}$ is inversely proportional to the velocity of the charged particle, it increases rapidly for electrons in the keV energy range when these start to slow down \cite{Bethe}.
+Therefore, the Birks' effect results in lower scintillation efficiencies for low-energy X-rays.
 An example is the EJ-248M scintillator material, where the average energy measured from gamma-rays with energies below $\sim100\,\mathrm{keV}$ is significantly affected.
 This prompted detailed measurements for the POLAR mission of this material, resulting in a $kB$ of $0.143\,\mathrm{mm/MeV}$ \cite{ZHANG201594}.
-For inorganic scintillators, the Birks' coefficient is typically significantly lower, therefore making its effects small for such materials.
+For inorganic scintillators, the Birks' coefficient is typically significantly lower.
 Examples of this are BGO with $kB=0.0038\,\mathrm{mm/MeV}$ \cite{BGO} and NaI with $kB=0.0046\,\mathrm{mm/MeV}$ \cite{BGO}.

-While important for X-rays, the effect is even more important for charged particle measurements, especially heavy ions, where, as the ionization increases with the atomic number, Birks' law leads to strong quenching effects.
+While important for X-rays, the effect is even more important for charged particle measurements, especially heavy ions, where, as the ionization increases with the atomic number, the dependency of equation \ref{eq:1} leads to strong quenching effects.

-In this paper, we use photon beam data from a detector which uses GAGG:Ce crystals to derive the Birks coefficient of this scintillator material.
+In this paper, we use photon beam data collected using a detector which contains GAGG:Ce crystals to derive the Birks' coefficient of this scintillator material.
 In section \ref{sec:GAGG}, we introduce the measured effects of Birks' law on the efficiency of GAGG:Ce around the K-edge.
 We then provide a brief overview of the measurements performed at the LARIX-A beam facility in section \ref{sec:Measurements}.
 In addition, this section includes a discussion on other potential sources of non-linearity in the system and how these are mitigated.
-This is followed by an overview of the simulations used to reproduce these results in section \ref{sec:sims} and a discussion of the derivation of the Birks coefficient in section \ref{sec:analysis}, followed by conclusions.
+This is followed by an overview of the simulations used to reproduce these results in section \ref{sec:sims} and a discussion of the derivation of the Birks' coefficient in section \ref{sec:analysis}, followed by conclusions.